Marcionism: Marcionite canon

 Tertullian claimed Marcion was the first to separate the New Testament from the Old Testament.
-Marcion is said to have gathered scriptures from Jewish tradition, and juxtaposed these against the sayings and teachings of Jesus in a work entitled the Antithesis.
-Besides the Antithesis, the Testament of the Marcionites was also composed of a Gospel of Christ which was Marcion's version of Luke, and that the Marcionites attributed to Paul, that was different in a number of ways from the version that is now regarded as canonical.
-It seems to have lacked all prophecies of Christ's coming, as well as the Infancy account, the baptism, and the verses were more terse in general.
+Marcion is said to have gathered scriptures from Jewish tradition, and juxtaposed these against the sayings and teachings of Jesus in a work entitled Antitheses.
+Besides the Antitheses, the Marcionite Testament comprised a Gospel of Christ — Marcion's version of Luke, which the Marcionites attributed to Paul — differing in a number of respects from the version now regarded as canonical.
+It appears to have lacked the prophecies of Christ's coming, the infancy narrative and the baptism, and its wording is generally terser than that of canonical Luke.
 It also included ten of the Pauline epistles, in the following order: Galatians, 1 Corinthians, 2 Corinthians, Romans, 1 Thessalonians, 2 Thessalonians, Laodiceans, Colossians, Philemon, Philippians.